Chamomile Poppyseed Cake with Grapefruit Curd

 This cake is more manageable if you make some of the parts in advance.
 You can make the grapefruit curd up to a week in advance.
 You can infuse the butter for the buttercream with chamomile tea up to 3 days in advance.
 You can even make the cakes a day or two before you plan to put the cake together, just wrap it well in plastic wrap.

 I highly recommend using a digital scale to weigh your ingredients — it’s shocking how imprecise cups and tablespoons can be.
 Also fewer dishes to wash.
+This is the most recent version of the scale I use — I've had it for years and love it.

 Never frosted a cake?
 Or never done it well?
 Here’s a great post on how to ice a cake.
 Also note the “frosting dam” method in there.